Discharge Instructions for Liver Biopsy

 • Ask your healthcare provider when you can return to work.

-• Ask your provider when it's safe to start taking aspirin or blood thinners if you take these medicines.
+• Ask your healthcare provider when it's safe to start taking aspirin or blood thinners if you take these medicines.

 Follow-up care